inetsys/utilitario/README.markdown

 var schema = {
     // array of object
     constraints: [{
-        // key: array, the last item MUST be a string, that represent the error string
-        // the items before the error are the arguments for the constraint
+        // key: array|true
+        // There are two ways to define error message, use messages or add the string as last argument.
+        // messages has higher priority, at least one of those methods must define the error.
+        // messages is preferred.
-        constraint_function_name: [arguments, "error"],
+        constraint_function_name: [arguments, "error-optional"],

         // example
-        length: [5, 20, "string is too long or too short"]
+        length: [5, 20]

         // as many as you want...
     }],

+    // messages list, must have the same structure as constrains.
+    messages: {
+        "length": "string is too long or too short"
+    },

     sanitize: [{
         transform_function_name: [arguments],